premthomas/Ollama-and-Agents/README.md

-In this blog-style tutorial, I will be working towards the following objectives
+In this blog-style tutorial, I will be working towards the following objectives.

 1. Understand Large Language Models (LLMs).
-2. Focus on open source models rather than the closed source ones.
-Open source models are free to download and train.
-Documented models show the number of parameters and the data that the model was trained unlike closed source models where we do not understand the number of parameters or the data that the model was trained on.
+2. Focus on open-source models rather than the closed-source ones.
+Open-source models are free to download and train.
+Documented models show the number of parameters and the data that the model was trained on, unlike closed source models where we do not understand the number of parameters or the data that the model was trained on.
 3. Keep the cost as close as possible to zero.
-Use infrastructure created to download and test different open source models locally.
-No special tools that require subscriptions or limited access and definately none that you will need to pay for especially since I am only testing them to understand capabilities.
+Use infrastructure created to download and test different open-source models locally.
+No special tools that require subscriptions or limited access and definitely none that you will need to pay for especially since I am only testing them to understand capabilities.
 4. Understand and use "Agents"
 5. Use points 1 through 4 to create a blog researcher and writer.

-Based on my research, here are some of the components I will be using

-1. Ollama
-2. CrewAI

 ## What are Large Language Models?

-Large Language ModelsL, or "LLMs" are the latest buzzwords in the world of artificial intelligence (AI) and natural language processing (NLP).
+Large Language Models, or "LLMs", are the latest buzzwords in the world of artificial intelligence (AI) and natural language processing (NLP).
 These models are AI systems trained on vast amounts of text data, enabling them to generate human-like text and understand complex linguistic patterns.
 They have significant potential implications for society, ranging from improving customer service chatbots to revolutionizing creative writing, from poetry to code snippets.
 LLMs are the result of years of research in AI and NLP.

 The first language models, such as Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM), laid the groundwork for today's powerful LLMs.
 Fast forward to recent years, and we have witnessed a remarkable evolution in language processing capabilities.
 GPT-4, developed by OpenAI, is one such example of a state-of-the-art LLM with 176 billion parameters.

 They are primarily based on Transformer architectures, introduced by Vaswani et al. in their seminal paper "Attention is All You Need."
 The Transformer model utilizes self-attention mechanisms to understand the context of words within a sentence, making it an efficient and scalable method for processing long sequences of text.

+## What will I be using to achieve my objective
+Based on my research, here are some of the components I will be using

+1. Operating system: Linux on Windows with WSL2
+2. Code editor: Visual Studio Code
+3. Programming Language: Python
+4. Libraries and other components
+    a.
+Ollama
+   b.
+CrewAI

 ## Ollama: Large Language Models, Demystified